jplethier/rubocop-safe_migrations/README.md

 ### For Updating data in migration rule
 - [ ] Adds check to active record update_counters method called on migration
+- [ ] Adds check to active record create method called on migration
 - [ ] Adds check to active record create_or_update method called on migration
 - [ ] Adds check to active record decrement method called on migration
 - [ ] Adds check to active record increment method called on migration
 - [ ] Adds check to active record find_or_create method called on migration
 - [ ] Adds check to string sql execution with updates, inserts or deletions
 - [ ] Position offense message on the method being called, not in the end of line
-- [ ] Adds option to be able to whitelist some methods
 - [ ] Adds option to be able to add custom methods to blacklist

 ### For new rules